 In Spencer, in 1931 a fire broke out after a boy dropped a lit sparkler in a drugstore fireworks barrel.
 About five blocks of the city's main business district were destroyed.
 Approximately 75 buildings in all, were damaged.

 Five years later, on July 4, 1936, in Remsen, a little girl dropped a sparkler on a pile of gasoline-soaked rags in a garage , destroying 20 businesses.
+See a theme developing?
 The resulting fire also left about 100 people homeless.
 Either instance could have been prevented by early training.

 At that time, 727.2 was enacted, and was largely a knee-jerk response (as per usual) - to a perceived "problem".
 No matter what the initial reason, however, for many decades now - 727.2 has by and large, kept Iowans Safe while preserving our Rights.
-The consensus so far is that even after 7 decades, 727.2 needs no "fixing" (especially the way we now "fix" things).
+The consensus so far within the IPA, is that even after 7 decades, 727.2 needs no "fixing" (especially the way our Legislators "fix" things).
 The Reality of it is though - that the types of Firework in Iowa - is considered "SAFE and SANE".
-They may be used by any Child old enough to hold it on their own.
+These are neither Safe nor Sane.
+They may be used by any Child old enough to hold the Firework on their own.

 Click one of the Buttons below to see just what the fuss is all about with a new set of (WAY) more restrictive Laws Proposed.
 One is 'explained' section by section, and/or line by line, the other as it was written.
 As you can see (even if you aren't a Lawyer), from either the "explained" one, or the original version, is that 727.2 ONLY serves to make the Local City, County, or State Governments responsible to DETERMINE A SHOOT APPLICANT'S FITNESS TO SHOOT.
 Nothing more, nothing less, and NO Fireworks are made "Illegal" in Iowa, or have ever been made illegal in Iowa - by our law - period.
 Both Buttons lead to the Same Iowa Law - 727.2 - which is the Sum Total of ALL Iowa Fireworks Law.
 Either will prove that NO Fireworks were then, (or are now) "Illegal" to possess in Iowa - only to SHOOT without a Permit.